keyurfaldu/AIgrads/Curated.md

 * What does BERT learn about the structure of language?
 [Aug-2019,]

+* Analyzing the Structure of Attention in a Transformer Language Model

 * Analyzing Multi-Head Self-Attention: Specialized Heads Do the Heavy Lifting, the Rest Can Be Pruned

 * Human Attention Maps for Text Classification: Do Humans and Neural Networks Focus on the Same Words?, ACL 2020

 * Towards Transparent and Explainable Attention Models, ACL 2020

-* Understanding Attention for Text Classification, ACL 2020

 * Spying on Your Neighbors: Fine-grained Probing of Contextual Embeddings for Information about Surrounding Words, ACL 2020